-A = - Mile one this is nefermed to it of four to a more that it Age Where this is referred to, it refers to a person belonging to a particular age (e.g. 32 year olds) or range of ages (e.g. 18 - 30 year olds).
-Disability A person has a disability if s/he has a physical or mental impairment which has a substantial and long- term adverse effect on that person's ability to carry out normal day-to-day activities.
-Gender This applies to anyone proposing to undergo, reassignment undergoing or having undergone a process for the purpose of changing gender.
-Marriage and civil A person has the protected characteristic of marriage partnership and civil partnership if the person is married or is a civil partner.
-Pregnancy and Pregnancy is the condition of being pregnant or maternity expecting a baby.
-Maternity refers to the period after , the birth, and is linked to maternity leave in the employment context.
+Age Where this is referred to, it refers to a person belonging to a particular age (e.g. 32 year olds) or range of ages (e.g. 18 - 30 year olds).
+Disability A person has a disability if s/he has a physical or mental impairment which has a substantial and longterm adverse effect on that person's ability to carry out normal day-to-day activities.
+Gender reassignment This applies to anyone proposing to undergo, undergoing or having undergone a process for the purpose of changing gender.
+Marriage and civil partnership A person has the protected characteristic of marriage and civil partnership if the person is married or is a civil partner.
+Pregnancy and maternity Pregnancy is the condition of being pregnant or expecting a baby.
+Maternity refers to the period after the birth, and is linked to maternity leave in the employment context.
 In the non-work context, protection against maternity discrimination is for 26 weeks after birth; this includes treating a woman unfavourably because she is breastfeeding.
 Race Race refers to a group of people defined by their race, colour, nationality (including citizenship) and ethnic or national origins.
 Religion and belief Religion has the meaning usually given to it but belief includes religious and philosophical beliefs including lack of belief (e.g. Atheism).
 Generally, a belief should affect your life choices or the way you live for it to be included in the definition.
 Sex A man or a woman.
-Sexual orientation Whether a person's sexual attraction is towards their own sex, the opposite sex or to both sexes. own sex, the opposite sex of to both sexes.
+Sexual orientation Whether a person's sexual attraction is towards their own sex, the opposite sex or to both sexes.